 Electrical coupling ensures the heart’s electrical activity is synchronised.
 This is because when ions cause an action potential in one cell, it can spread to adjacent cells as ions will quickly diffuse through the gap junction down a large electrochemical gradient.
 This almost instantaneously evokes an action potential in the adjacent cell.
 This process is repeated across the entire ventricle, allowing the ventricle to contract synchronously.
 Gap junctions also ensure a unidirectional spread of the action potential, which means blood flows smoothly in one direction and ventricles are emptied properly.

-The ventricular action potential is generally split into 5 phases (phases 0-4).
-Rather confusingly, phase 4 is the baseline that the membrane potential begins and ends at.
+Ventricular action potentials are split into 5 phases (phases 0-4 inclusive).
+Rather confusingly however, phase 4 is the baseline that the membrane potential begins and ends at, so is actually the first phase.

 Like any action potential, each phase is driven by the opening and closing of a variety of specific ion channels.
-This is because opening an ion channel will push the membrane potential closer to the equilibrium potential of the ions it conducts.
-This is a great way of controlling the membrane potential in a predictable manner.
-The main channels responsible for each phase and how they affect the membrane potential will be explored here.
+This is because opening an ion channel allows ions to flow across the membrane, pushing the membrane potential closer to the respective ion’s equilibrium potential.
+This creates an effective way of controlling the membrane potential in a predictable manner.
+The main channels responsible for each phase (sodium, potassium and calcium) and how they affect the membrane potential will be explored here.

 Phase 4 – Baseline

-K+ currents are the main determinant of the resting membrane potential as the membrane is far more permeable to K+ than any other ion.
-At rest K+ channels are open, therefore resting membrane potential tends towards the equilibrium potential for K+ (EK).
+Potassium (K+) currents are the main determinant of the resting membrane potential as the membrane is far more permeable to K+ than any other ion.
+At rest K+ channels are open, therefore resting membrane potential tends towards the equilibrium potential for K+ (EK), which is roughly -70mV.

 Phase 0 – Fast Depolarisation